danielnixon/TypeScript-Handbook/pages/Classes.md

 This is almost second nature to programmers from other object-oriented languages.

 We're also creating another value that we call the *constructor function*.
-This is the function that is called when we `new` up instances of the class.
+This is the function that is called when we construct instances of the class using `new`.
 To see what this looks like in practice, let's take a look at the JavaScript created by the above example:

 ```ts